-Gettysburg Launches Blogs and Special Events for Civil War 150th
+Gettysburg Launches Blogs and Events to Observe the 150th Anniversary of the Civil War

 Contact: Katie Lawhon, (717) 334-1124